The New England Journal of Medicine May 09, 2019

 Multicenter, UK

-Intervention Vaginal micronised progesterone (400 mg twice daily) from enrollment until 16 weeks of gestation.
+Intervention Micronized vaginal progesterone (400 mg) administered twice daily as a suppository from clinical presentation up to 16 weeks of gestation.

-Comparator Matching placebo vaginal suppositories twice daily from enrollment until 16 weeks of gestation.
+Comparator Matched placebo vaginal suppositories administered twice daily from clinical presentation up to 16 weeks of gestation.

-Outcome Incidence of live birth at 34 weeks of gestation or greater.
+Outcome Incidence of live birth after at least 34 weeks of gestation.

 Study Limitations